 Let me know of any problems here.
 I am still looking at adding more stuff

-has more features, but your browser will no doubt complain of security
+to these.
+The Java below has more features, but your browser will no doubt

 For Cubes, Triangles, and Hexagons, its done when you get them in order

 (left to right and then up and down) and blank space(s) on bottom and on

 right hand side.
 If its not too big and you have a good solution, mail me

 the results of a "Put Cookie" (i.e. a save) and "Write Cookie" (subject

 "Cubes", "Triangles", or "Hexagons").
 I will try to compile some list.